 Human rights narratives have also been recently advocated at the UN’s level.
 In his May 2019 report, Special Rapporteur David Kaye expressed serious concerns about the status of ‘surveillance exports’.
 In view of the growing digital surveillance market at the expense of human rights protection, he foremost recommended that states ‘impose an immediate moratorium’ on the ‘export, sale, transfer, use or serving of privately developed surveillance tools’—until ‘a human rights-complaint safeguards regime’ is in place (Report of the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, ‘Surveillance and Human Rights’ UN Doc.
 A/HRC/41/35, 28 May 2019).

-The expert round table will address the mixed narrative of security and human rights underlying trade restrictions imposed (or to be imposed) on information technology and other emerging technologies.
+The round table will address the mixed narrative of security and human rights underlying trade restrictions imposed (or to be imposed) on information technology and other emerging technologies.
 What are the fundamental differences among the key industrial players in imposing trade restrictions on advanced information technology and other emerging technologies?
 What role should and could the EU play in reforming the regulatory frameworks?
-What are the differences in narrative among EU member states?

 The event is jointly organised by the Asser Institute and the Utrecht Centre for Global Challenges’ project on ‘Disrupting Technological Innovation?
 Towards an Ethical and Legal Framework’.